secmerc/materialize-threats/readme.md

 # Who is this for?
 Developers and security practitioners who want to perform graph analysis on data flow diagrams - using SQL.

-The use case for this analysis implemented by materialize_threats determines STRIDE threats impacting specific flows and elements based on trust zone and flow direction.
+The analysis implemented by materialize_threats determines STRIDE threats impacting specific flows and elements based on trust zone and flow direction by following the Rapid Threat Model Prototyping methodology.

 # What's in the box?
 * Draw.io shape library (dfd-materialize.xml)